The Xometry app works best with JavaScript enabled!

 2. Choose sharp and undamaged cutters suited to the angle and material type.

-5. Avoid irregular feeds to reduce tool wear and deliver a good surface finish.
+5. Maintain a consistent and appropriate feed rate to reduce tool wear and achieve a smooth surface finish.

-6. Use appropriate coolant to reduce heat and air in chip evacuation.
+6. Use appropriate coolant or air-blast systems to control heat buildup and aid in chip evacuation.

 7. Use effective workpiece clamping to minimize vibrations and ensure stability during machining.